digitalis-io/pam-aad-azure/README.md

 ## Acknoledgements

-I initially based the code on the aad-for-linux project sadly archived:
+The initial code was based on the aad-for-linux project sadly archived:

 https://github.com/aad-for-linux/pam_aad